thinkahead/microshift/raspberry-pi/persistentvolume/README.md

 oc delete hostpathpvc.yaml
 ```

-Now if you want to reuse the pv
+Now if you want to reuse the pv, you need to delete the claimRef from the pv
 ```
 kubectl edit pv hostpath-provisioner
 # Delete rthe complete claimRef field and save
-oc apply -f hostpathpvc.yaml
+oc apply -f hostpathpvc.yaml # create a new claim, it will work now oc apply -f nginx.yaml # create the nginx again
 ```